$54.71-$74.60 Hourly / $4,376.94-$5,968.08 BiWeekly /

 Considerable knowledge of and ability to apply management principles and techniques; considerable knowledge of basic law and legal process, legal principles and practice, administrative law, constitutional law, rules of process and rights and obligations of state agencies; considerable knowledge of litigation and appellate process; considerable knowledge of statutory authority of Attorney General and operation and administration of Office of the Attorney General; considerable interpersonal skills; considerable oral and written communication skills.

-This replaces the existing specification for the class of Assistant Attorney General 4 (Department Head - 0403) (Practitioner - 0404) in Salary Group MP 72 approved effective August 31, 2007.
-(Revised to change Bargaining Unit of Class Code 0404)
+This replaces the existing specification for the class of Assistant Attorney General 4 (Department Head) in Salary Group MP 72 approved effective November 16, 2016.
+(Revised to change Bargaining Unit code)